derohimat/android-base-mvp/README.md

-# android-rx-dagger-bus
+# android-base-mvp
-Android MVP Base Concept with RXJava, Dagger, Event Bus
+Android Base MVP Concept with RXJava, Dagger, Event Bus, Retrofit, Glide, OkHTTP, XRecyclerView

 Step 1.
 Add it in your root build.gradle at the end of repositories: